departmentone/coding-challenges/msg-co-ltd/README.rst

 - What you would improve in the next iteration.

 Please share your solution via a public repository on GitHub or a ZIP file via email.
-Make sure to also add the ``.git`` folder into your ZIP file.
+Make sure to also include the ``.git`` folder in your ZIP file.